alphacart/EarthQuakeVisualization/README.md

 The United States Geological Survey is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.

- Developed a new visualization based on earthquake data to provide a meaningful way of displaying it.
+ Developed a new visualization based on earthquake data to provide a meaningful way of displaying it

 ### Basic Visualization